-As you know a mortgage is paid off over a long period of time but still it can take up a significant part of your monthly salary.
+As you know, a mortgage is paid off over a long period of time, but still, it can take up a significant part of your monthly salary.
 Therefore, when choosing a lender and mortgage deal, you need an expert opinion.
 This is where a broker will do all the research, number crunching, and support you throughout the loan application and settlement procedures.
 But are all mortgage brokers equally capable of performing these tasks?

 Due to the ever-rising demand for mortgages, hundreds of brokerage companies are offering services on the market.
 This makes it difficult to choose the right mortgage broker who has experience in this field and can get the best deal.
-To pick the best professionals in the market, you need to make sure that the broker you’re considering satisfies certain criteria.
+To pick the best professionals in the market, you need to ensure that the broker you’re considering satisfies certain criteria.
 So, consider the following factors before hiring a mortgage broker.

 License, Educational Qualifications, and Experience